vertigo99x/nfc-card-payment/readme.md

 Languages Used for this projects are:

-- Frontend: Html, css and js
+- Frontend: Html, CSS, and JavaScript
 - Backend: PHP and MySQL
-- Microcontroller Programming: Arduino C++
+- Microcontroller Programming: Arduino C

 ## PROJECT SETUP